demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 | **Path** | **Type** | **Description** |
 | --- | --- | --- |
 | QRadar.deploy.status | String | The deployment status \(INITIALIZING, IN_PROGRESS, COMPLETE\). |

+## Incident Mirroring

+You can enable incident mirroring between Cortex XSOAR incidents and IBM QRadar v3 corresponding events (available from Cortex XSOAR version 6.0.0).
+To set up the mirroring:
+1. Enable *Fetching incidents* in your instance configuration.
+2. Optional: Check the *Close Mirrored XSOAR Incident* integration parameter to close the Cortex XSOAR incident when the corresponding event is closed in IBM QRadar v3.

+Newly fetched incidents will be mirrored in the chosen direction.
+However, this selection does not affect existing incidents.
+**Important Note:** To ensure the mirroring works as expected, mappers are required, both for incoming and outgoing, to map the expected fields in Cortex XSOAR and IBM QRadar v3.

+## Breaking changes from the previous version of this integration - IBM QRadar v3
+%%FILL HERE%%
+The following sections list the changes in this version.

+### Commands
+#### The following commands were removed in this version:
+* *commandName* - this command was replaced by XXX.
+* *commandName* - this command was replaced by XXX.

+### Arguments
+#### The following arguments were removed in this version:

+In the *commandName* command:
+* *argumentName* - this argument was replaced by XXX.
+* *argumentName* - this argument was replaced by XXX.

+#### The behavior of the following arguments was changed:

+In the *commandName* command:
+* *argumentName* - is now required.
+* *argumentName* - supports now comma separated values.

+### Outputs
+#### The following outputs were removed in this version:

+In the *commandName* command:
+* *outputPath* - this output was replaced by XXX.
+* *outputPath* - this output was replaced by XXX.

+In the *commandName* command:
+* *outputPath* - this output was replaced by XXX.
+* *outputPath* - this output was replaced by XXX.

+## Additional Considerations for this version
+%%FILL HERE%%
+* Insert any API changes, any behavioral changes, limitations, or restrictions that would be new to this version.